What happens if you get caught with marijuana in Maine?

 Those who are facing marijuana cultivation or trafficking charges have good reason to be concerned.
 Trafficking marijuana is a Class B felony crime when 20 pounds or more of marijuana is involved, and it is a Class C felony if more than 1 pound is involved.
 Cultivating 100 or more marijuana plants will also result in a Class C felony, and these charges increase to a Class B felony if more than 500 plants are involved.

 Marijuana has been around for a long time, and in recent times many states have legalized the use of marijuana for medical purposes.
 In order to qualify for a medical marijuana ID card from the Maine Department of Health and Human Services, a patient must have one of the eligible conditions and be approved by a licensed doctor:

 - pain that has not responded to ordinary medical or surgical measures for more than 6 months

 - any other medical condition approved by the Department of Health and Human Services

-For more information on medical marijuana in Maine, click here.
+For more information on legal defense attorneys and medical marijuana in Maine, click here.